gatein/gatein-wcm/README.md

 - JDK 1.6 or JDK 1.7
 - Maven 3.0.x

+Downloaded via Maven dependencies (so you don't need to install it):

 - JBoss AS 7.1.1 Final
 - Modeshape 3.1.1.Final for JBoss AS.